|LAPD officers fatally shooting homeless man Charley |

-The DOJ statistics posted in this article from the New York Time are truly alarming; showing Ferguson police routinely targeting minorities at a rate that far exceeds their percentage of the population and intentionally criminalizing minor traffic violations by jailing people who fail to pay tickets on time or who don't show up to traffic court.
+The DOJ statistics posted in this article from the New York Times are truly alarming; showing Ferguson police routinely targeting minorities at a rate that far exceeds their percentage of the population.

-But when you take evidence like the DOJ report, the expose on the Albuquerque PD, or the many highly publicized cases of blatant violent overreaction by police against suspects who are minority, homeless or mentally disabled, it points to an entrenched culture within American law enforcement that sanctions the most violent kinds of reactions against people who in many cases are already marginalized by society.
+But when you take evidence like the DOJ report, the expose on the Albuquerque PD, or the many highly publicized cases of blatant violent overreaction by police against suspects who are minority, homeless or mentally disabled, it does point to an entrenched culture within American law enforcement that too often sanctions the most violent kinds of reactions against people who in many cases are already marginalized by society.

-Even if they're not a threat, or even innocent for that matter.
+Even if they're not a threat, or are innocent.

-Another dead man tried in absentia after capital punishment has already been administered in the street far from a court of law with lawyers presenting a case or a jury hearing evidence.
+Another dead man tried in absentia after capital punishment has already been administered outside the walls of a court of law with lawyers presenting a case or a jury hearing evidence.